Why Hire an Appellate Lawyer?

 At Appellate Law Group, we only represent clients in appeals.
 That focus gives us an advantage when it comes to handling your case.

 Appellate practice is a “bespoke” practice.
-Like a custom suit or a Chanel jacket, an appellate brief needs to fit the facts and the law perfectly.
+Like a custom suit, an appellate brief needs to fit the facts and the law perfectly.

 Appellate practice requires excellent research and writing skills and attention to detail.
 Drafting a top-notch appellate brief is part skill and part art.
 It takes skill to take a complicated set of facts and issues and craft a compelling argument.
 It takes art to turn that argument into something that a busy judge will read and understand.

 At Appellate Law Group, the lawyer who researches and writes the brief is the same lawyer who argues the appeal.
+We work closely with trial counsel to understand the trial court record and evaluate the issues for appeal.
 Our approach ensures that when the case is argued, it will be argued by someone who thoroughly understands the facts and the law.
 Clients who work with Appellate Law Group know that their appeal will get the personal attention it deserves.

 Overview of the Appellate Process